 Although all these things are distracting, texting and driving is the most dangerous because it involves all three types of distraction.
 Sending or reading a text message takes five seconds on average.
 During that time, a car traveling at 55 miles per hour can cover the length of an entire football field.

 While it is reasonable to expect that all drivers will contend with some level of distraction during their daily commute, studies show that some drivers may be more at risk of being involved in a distracted driving car accident than others.
 Specifically, drivers under the age of 20 are far more likely to be involved in a fatal crash caused by distracted driving than those in other age groups.
 Even more troubling, surveys reveal that students who frequently text and drive are more likely to ride with a drunk driver, or drink and drive themselves.

 If you, or someone you love, has been seriously injured or killed by a distracted driver, you may be entitled to compensation for both economic and non-economic damages, including:

 - Loss of consortium

 - Past and future medical bills

 Proving liability in a distracted driving accident can be challenging, especially if the driver at fault does not admit to driving while distracted.
 Evidence that may help to establish fault may include cell phone records and eye witness testimony.

-Baltimore City Car Accident Lawyers at LeViness, Tolzman & Hamilton Obtain Compensation for Victims of Distracted Driving Car Accidents
+Car Accident Lawyers in Baltimore City at LeViness, Tolzman & Hamilton Obtain Compensation for Victims of Distracted Driving Car Accidents

 If you or someone you love has been injured at the hands of a distracted driver, we can help you get answers.
 Schedule a free consultation with the experienced and highly skilled Baltimore City car accident lawyers at LeViness, Tolzman & Hamilton today by calling 800-547-4LAW (4529) or by contacting us online.